FRITZ!Box 6810 LTE Service - Knowledge Base

 Note:You can also use FRITZ!App WLAN to easily connect your Android device to the FRITZ!Box and have the app display useful information about your wireless connection.

 - Tap the "Settings" icon on the home screen of the Android device.

 - If wireless LAN is turned off, tap the "OFF" icon next to the "Wi-Fi" option to enable wireless LAN.

 - Tap the connection that displays the wireless network name (SSID) of the FRITZ!Box.

 Note:If you do not know the name of the wireless network (SSID) and the network key for your FRITZ!Box, determine your FRITZ!Box's wireless settings.

 - Enter the FRITZ!Box's network key in the "Password" field and tap "Connect".

 Now the Android device is connected to the Internet via the FRITZ!Box.
-It can play files from media servers in the FRITZ!Box home network with suitable apps.
+It can play multimedia contents from media servers in the home network with suitable apps, for example.

 3 Using an Android device with the FRITZ!Box